isovalent/eBPF-Summit-2022-CTF/README.md

+**TODO**
+* Use quay.io for the images so we don't hit any Docker Hub rate limits
+  * This means updating the ctfapp.yaml and the gists referred to in cilium.yaml and Vagrantfile
+* Make this repo public when we are ready to go live

 # Capture The Flag Challenge for eBPF Summit 2022

 This challenge requires a recent Linux kernel with BTF support.
 We've tested it on Ubuntu 22.04 in a virtual machine.